tobias-horn/zeitfenster/readme.md

 - The endpoint uses Playwright to render the page and take a screenshot.
 - Locally: `pip install -r requirements.txt` then `python -m playwright install chromium` to install the browser.
-- On servers like Heroku, ensure Playwright dependencies and Chromium are available.
-You may need an additional buildpack for system libs or run `python -m playwright install chromium` during build/startup.
-If that’s not feasible, consider caching the image and refreshing it less frequently.
+- Heroku: the `Procfile` runs `python -m playwright install chromium` on boot so Chromium is available.
+If you see missing‑library errors, add a Playwright/Chromium buildpack to provide system dependencies.

 ## API Integrations